Beyond Strict Rules: Assessing the Effectiveness of Large Language Models for Code Smell Detection: Related Work

-\textbf{LLMs for code smell detection.} Some preliminary studies have also investigated how LLMs can be applied to detect and mitigate code smells in different settings~\cite{jiang2024unearthing,silva2024detecting,wu2024ismell}.
-For instance, Silva et al. \cite{silva2024detecting} examined ChatGPT's performance at identifying four classic code smells and found that explicitly naming the smells in the prompt improved detection accuracy, though difficulties persisted in more complex cases.
-Wu et al. \cite{wu2024ismell} introduced iSMELL, an ensemble technique that integrates LLMs with traditional code analysis tools, outperforming both individual LLMs and single expert systems in detecting and correcting specific code smells.
-Jiang et al.\cite{jiang2024unearthing} investigated gas-wasting code smells in Ethereum smart contracts, employing GPT-4 to detect inefficiencies and recommend fixes that led to substantial cost reductions.
+\textbf{LLMs for code smell detection.} Some preliminary studies have also investigated how LLMs can be applied to detect and mitigate code smells in different settings~\citep{jiang2024unearthing,silva2024detecting,wu2024ismell}.
+For instance, \citet{silva2024detecting} examined ChatGPT's performance at identifying four classic code smells and found that explicitly naming the smells in the prompt improved detection accuracy, though difficulties persisted in more complex cases. \citet{wu2024ismell} introduced iSMELL, an ensemble technique that integrates LLMs with traditional code analysis tools, outperforming both individual LLMs and single expert systems in detecting and correcting specific code smells. \citet{jiang2024unearthing} investigated gas-wasting code smells in Ethereum smart contracts, employing GPT-4 to detect inefficiencies and recommend fixes that led to substantial cost reductions.
 In contrast, our study examines a broader range of Java code smells, compares proprietary and open-source LLMs, and provides a dataset that combines automated predictions and a human-validated ground truth.